ADA

 MB1000 / MB2xxx / Nanocash / 2100T / MB1500 / MB5000 / MB1800ce/se

-As of May 1st, 2011, Nautilus Hyosung has not made an official release of what upgrades will be necessary to bring their ATMs into compliance for 2012.
 Nautilus Hyosung has an additional burden on it for meeting the 2012 ADA requirements.
-They manufactured Tranax machines back in the old days (Hmm, I remember the MB1000 as a nice little machine).
+They manufactured Tranax machines back in the old days.
 So they are obligated to come up with a fix for the older Tranax machines.
 See Hantle below for more about Tranax brand ATM machines.
 Hantle used to be Tranax.
+And Tranax used to be Cross.

-ATM machines manufactured by hantle usa affected:
+ATM machines manufactured by Hantle USA affected:

 1700 Series / 1700w / c4000 / T4000